GP2 Series: Points system

-Pole for Saturday races: 2 points
+The one who drove the pole position to Saturday's races got two points.

 Fastest lap: 1 point in each race (with one exception: in the 2005 season, it was 2 points for each race).
 Driver recording fastest lap has to drive 90% of race laps.
 As of 2006 season must the driver must now also start the race from his allocated grid position and as of 2008 must finish in the top ten of the race to be eligible for the fastest lap point.

 With this points system, the most points anyone could score in one round is 20 by claiming pole position, winning both races with the fastest lap in each race.
-This feat was only been achieved twice; by Brazilian Nelson Piquet Jr. in the 9th round of the 2006 season in Hungary and by German Nico Hülkenberg in the 5th round of the 2009 season in Germany.
+This feat was only achieved twice: Nelson Piquet Jr. in the 9th round of the 2006 season at the Hungaroring and Nico Hülkenberg in the 5th round of the 2009 season at the Nürburgring.